Assyro AI

 Definition

-Technology transfer is the comprehensive process of moving a pharmaceutical product's manufacturing knowledge, analytical methods, process parameters, and quality controls from a sending unit (typically R&D or development site) to a receiving unit (commercial manufacturing site or CMO), with the goal of replicating the product at the receiving site with equivalent quality, safety, and efficacy while maintaining full regulatory compliance.
+Technology transfer is the comprehensive process of moving a pharmaceutical product's manufacturing knowledge, analytical methods, process parameters, and quality controls from a sending unit (typically R&D or development site) to a receiving unit (commercial manufacturing site or CMO), with the goal of reproducing the process at the receiving site in a state of control while maintaining regulatory compliance.

 Technology transfer is the comprehensive process of moving a pharmaceutical product's manufacturing knowledge, analytical methods, process parameters, and quality controls from a sending unit (typically R&D or development site) to a receiving unit (commercial manufacturing site or CMO).
-The goal is to replicate the product at the receiving site with equivalent quality, safety, and efficacy.
+The goal is to reproduce the process at the receiving site so that product quality remains within the approved and validated state of control.

 Key characteristics of pharmaceutical technology transfer: